Force India VJM05: Sponsorship and livery

 The VJM05 underwent livery changes; the colours were flipped over and the graphics were redesigned from its three predecessors.
 The team signed a deal with Sahara India Pariwar as a title sponsor, retaining sponsors including Whyte & Mackay and Kingfisher.
 Medion left the team, prior to Sutil's departure.
 It would not return until he rejoined the team the following season.

-At the Abu Dhabi Grand Prix, Whyte & Mackay was replaced with a contest winner's name of the alcohol brand.
+At the Abu Dhabi Grand Prix, Whyte & Mackay was replaced with a contest winner's name of the alcohol brand, Wendy & Keith Murray.